Pikangikum First Nation: Government

 The Pikangikum First Nation is governed by a council elected via a custom electoral system consisting of a chief, deputy chief and nine councillors.
-The current chief is Paddy Peters, Pikangikum First Nation is a member of Treaty 5 (through the initial signing on 20 September 1875 at Berens River, Manitoba) and the Independent First Nations Alliance.
+The current chief is Isaiah Dunsford, Pikangikum First Nation is a member of Treaty 5 (through the initial signing on 20 September 1875 at Berens River, Manitoba) and the Independent First Nations Alliance.

 Transportation

 The community is accessible primarily by airplane at the Pikangikum Airport, although it is also served by Pikangikum Water Aerodrome.
 It has winter road access north to Poplar Hill First Nation and south to Red Lake and Ontario Highway 125.

 Education

 The community's only school burned down in 2007, with all students learning in portables until the opening of Eenchokay Birchstick School in 2016.

 Economy

 Unemployment rates are estimated to be around 90% in Pikangikum.
 Traditional subsistence economies are not factored into the employment rate calculation.

 In November 2020, Pikangikum became the first community in Canada to gain access to the beta version of the Starlink satellite internet constellation, providing limited high-speed Internet access to the community for the first time.